-At the onset of every marriage, the couple makes plans about their future together but along the way, when conflicts become unbearable, the couple drifts away from each other eventually abandoning their plans.
-To help prevent potential separation: write your dreams together, discuss and work on them regularly without ever forgetting that what’s most important is not the achievement of your dreams but that you still have each other when all else fails.
+At the onset of every marriage, the couple makes plans about their future together but along the way.
+When conflicts become unbearable, the couple drifts away from each other, eventually abandoning their plans.
+To help prevent potential separation: write your dreams together, discuss and work on them regularly without forgetting that what’s most important is not the achievement of your dreams, but that you still have each other when all else fails.

 3. Give and give until it hurts.

 Many say that a relationship is a give-and-take deal, but conflicts usually begin when one person already demands for the other to “give back” as much as one has invested in their relationship.
 Wouldn’t it be better if both parties find creative ways to always give and give to each other without expecting anything in return?
 Genuine love is evident when expressed through generosity beyond one’s comfort zone.

 4. Be grateful not only to every blessing, but to every challenge that comes.